aeristhings/aeris-modsdk-py/README_Udp0.md

 Aeris' AerFrame APIs allow you to send a shoulder-tap message to your Aeris-connected device; software running on the device receives the shoulder-taps and prompts the application to take some action.
 Aeris' system will do its best to deliver the shoulder-tap to the connected device.

-See (aeriscom.zendesk.com link forthcoming) for more details.
+See https://aeriscom.zendesk.com/hc/en-us/articles/360036914654-AerFrame-Device-Communication-and-Control-API for how to use the AerFrame APIs to create shoulder-tap messages.

 # Udp0